kbarry91/nfa-string-matcher/README.md

 Postfix          : th.e.
 Found 49 matches in file!
 ```
+## Operational Flow Of Program
+- Recieve an expression from user (infix or postix).
+- Check expression syntax.
+- If concatenator syntax not included adjust the statement.
+- Check if expression is Infix or Postfix.
+- If Infix , Convert to Postfix.
+- Construct a NFA
+- Check the NFA against a given String.
+- Output statistics and result.

 ## Supported Regex Syntax
 I have adjusted the program to adapt to the user input .
 That meaning if the expression entered is not in the correct syntax with or without the concatenator the program will catch this and make all the necessary changes.
 Aswell as this the program will convert an expression from infix to postfix notation